Mel Foster and the Demon Butler: Plot

 Mel Foster is an orphan, growing up in Victorian England, when he is sent away from the orphanage to work on a ship called The Albatross.
 When The Albatross gets stuck in ice, Mel accidentally discovers the body of a giantess frozen within the ice.
 Mr Wallace, a scientist travelling on the ship, convinces Captain Mariner to bring the "monster" back to England, to show Queen Victoria, who will surely pay handsomely to see the monster.

 Mel, left to look after the frozen specimen accidentally revives the giantess back to life.
 However, Eve Frankenstein is not actually a monster.
 Luckily, she does not want to eat Mel―she wants to protect him.

-While Eve and Mel become firm friends in the Arctic, back in England there is definitely something fishy going on in Buckingham Palace.
-The Queen's creepy butler has a peculiar influence over his monarch.
-It turns out that this butler is hatching a plan that could destroy the British Empire.
-It is up to Mel, Evie and an assorted bunch of monsters to save the Empire!
+While Eve and Mel develop a friendship in the Arctic, events in England suggest unusual activity at Buckingham Palace.
+The Queen’s butler is depicted as having significant influence over the monarch and is involved in a plan that threatens the stability of the British Empire.
+Mel, Evie, and a group of characters attempt to prevent this outcome.